 I use Google Calandar - it's simple, works well for me and for collaborating on meetings with others, and it's always with me on my phone and laptop.
 My calendar is critical for blocking time for my essential things and the details of work time - right down to walking breaks and meditation time - plus any specific client meetings, conference calls, social media scheduling, etc. Colour coding on different calendars keeps different committments straight.

-Finally, build consistent habits to make your week simple.
+Finally, build consistent habits by simplifying.

-Consider having the same thing for breakfast every day (I eat a home-made oatmeal mix of rolled oats, raisins, seeds and cinnamon every. single. day. along with a glass of warm lemon water).
+Consider having the same thing for breakfast every day (I eat a home-made oatmeal mix of rolled oats, raisins, seeds and cinnamon every morning along with a glass of warm lemon water).
 Have only two packed lunch options - a favourite and whatever is leftover from dinner the night before.
 Get up at the same time every day and start your morning with 15 minutes of quiet time in prayer, meditation or reflection and journaling.
 Get some exercise at the same time every day so that everyone knows that for that half hour you are not available.
 Make time for a 15 minute phone chat with a family member or friend at the same time each week, and because you both know it's a standing date, you won't end up talking for an hour.
 Set your phone alarm for a half hour before you want to be asleep, so you'll be able to get ready and hit the pillow on time.
 During that half hour, turn the dishwasher on (or do the dishes by hand) and put the clean dishes away every morning while your coffee or tea is brewing.
 Good habits are not only the backbone of a healthy, productive lifestyle, they also save a lot of time and energy.